Expanding the Boston Talent Pipeline

-Industry Corps, part of Wentworth’s Division of Diversity, Equity, and Inclusion (DEI), aims to deliver education-to-career pathways driven by the needs of the local economy.
-Built with the “community school” model serving as inspiration, participants have the opportunity to earn stacked credentials that will build their portfolio of skills.
-Industry Corps' inaugural pathway will lead to opportunities in the construction fields.
+Industry Corps, part of Wentworth’s Division of Diversity, Equity, and Inclusion (DEI), is an education-to-career program driven by the needs of the local economy.
+Inspired by the “community school” model, Industry Corps offers participants the opportunity to earn stacked credentials, build academic qualifications, and gain hands-on industry experience.

 Upon completion of this 20-month program, participants can join the workforce in a full-time position or have the opportunity to pursue additional education at Wentworth through one of our undergraduate degree programs.

 Click on the link below to learn more about Industry Corps at Wentworth Institute of Technology and how you can build your career.

 Why Industry Corps?

 America has a shortage of skilled laborers and a skilled workforce that does not represent the racial and gender demographics of our community.
 Although this alarm was sounded nearly 40 years ago, the challenge facing industry has never been more dire.
 See why expanding the skilled labor workforce through hands-on, educational opportunities is critical to the future of local industries by clicking on the link below.